gui2project/5trackportastudio/doc/documentation-js.md

 <!-- Start server\lib\Api.js -->

-## Api.js
+# server\lib\Api.js

 The Api handler for the application.

-## Api
+## Class: Api

- This is the api object.
+This is the Api class.
 It adds api point to the express application.

- ### Examples:
+ Examples:

      var api = new Api(app);